QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 The project hits the three layers shown to me in our CS 210 class:

-Data management.
-A normalized 3NF schema, dimension tables, surrogate keys, indexes, joins, views, and parameterized queries.
+Data management, which in this case looks like a normalized 3NF schema, dimension tables, surrogate keys, indexes, joins, views, and parameterized queries.
 Data science, which encapsulates Cleaning, profiling, visualizing, and reporting on a non-trivial real dataset.
 Machine learning in the form of Supervised classification with proper preprocessing pipelines, train/test discipline, and decent metrics.

 ### 1.3 Related work